The Benefits

 Adriana is academic director of an MA run by the Institut d'Etudes Superieures des Arts (IESA) and the Wallace collection on the history and business of art and collecting, which is validated by Warwick University.
 Previously she was Deputy Director, Sotheby's Institute where she specialised in the history of decorative arts.
 She has written various articles on English furniture, including the discovery of a table designed for Queen Mary's Water Gallery at Hampton Court.
 She also wrote on William Beckford's collections of furniture for the exhibition held at the Bard Graduate Centre and Dulwich Art Gallery, 2002-3 and completed an article on the new world objects in Cosimo I de Medici's collection in Curiosity and Wonder, ed.
 A.Marr and J.H.
 Evans published by Ashgate Press.
 She is now conducting further research into the display of the Medici Tribuna in the Uffizi.
 Most recently, she has written an essay on the nineteenth-century interpretation of the Renaissance interior.

 Megan read Modern History at Christ Church, Oxford and in 2006 completed her DPhil on the persecution of Protestants in England in the reign of Mary I, before turning to Art History.
 Having worked as a Specialist in Furniture and Works of Art for Bonhams Auctioneers until 2015, Megan joined the National Trust as a cataloguer on its Furniture Research & Cataloguing Project before taking up the role of Assistant National Curator for Furniture in January 2021.
-She is also the Furniture History Society's Honorary Secretary.

 To contact a Council Member please email us at the relevant email address: